My nutmegs on why is science in such a bad shape… ?

 We have practices from as old as civilization itself that are still carrying to this day.
 At least in India I have observed sometimes with a great deal of scientific or may be explorative interests.
 I can not mention it all, but our traditions and practices do carry us into times of present day and this is also visible in the way we do science in India, at least.
 So we are not really any less scientific in our perspectives towards understanding or doing it.
 Also if the Indians did not imbibe the culture and practices of modern day science in their exact forms its because industrialization which bears onto itself so many fruits of science is a racially and radically patronized realm of affairs even inside India itself.

 Not only as a nation but also as a sizable chunk of humanity we have been categorically denied the fruits of industrialization.
-But science in itself as its envisioned by its great creators such as Galileo (even before times of industrialization, which is the axis of argument here) didn’t meant it to be laid like this for the generations which he saw as his predecessors.
+But science in itself as its envisioned by its great creators such as Galileo (even before times of industrialization, which is the axis of argument here) didn’t mean it to be laid like this for the generations which he saw as his predecessors.

 So while science in itself is ideal, its buyers such as industry and corporate structures do not quite let the benefits go to other nations exclusively for reasons of ideals.
 Science does not sale its benefits to industry, you may argue and therefore when industry operates on different principles than ideals industries do not feel quite indebted to science to let the benefits be transferred without any profit.